 Some of the principles in classical lutherie are the concepts of repairability and reversibility, of longevity and quality, of individual attention to the instrument and the musician’s needs.
 Due to the fact that producing in such a way in Europe is expensive, our instruments also tend to be seen as expensive, compared to cheap imported products.
 We are competing in a marketplace dominated by a business model very different from ours.
 Our instruments however are viewed and evaluated by the media and the public as though they were produced that way.
 This is not a fair comparison, even though in general it is acknowledged that a handmade instrument is superior in quality and value.
 Our intention is to educate the public about what differentiates a handcrafted instrument from a factory product, and why the expense of buying such an instrument is justified.
 We want to raise public awareness about the impact their purchase has on issues regarding the environment, endangered woods, fair wages and the fabric of our society.

 The EGB is a luthier organization.
 We want to gather members among the luthiers from all across Europe.
 We are looking for the individual builder who works in the traditional format - handwork, individual attention to the instrument and the client/musician, with a focus on quality and value.
 One of the criteria we are looking at in our membership acceptance process is the issue of outsourcing.
 Most large and many smaller brands have instruments built or pre-built in low-cost factories around the globe.
 The instruments built (meaning the actual making of the instrument) by our members should originate within Europe.
 There is certainly a large grey area between the individual builder working by hand alone in his shop and the small factory putting out high-quality instruments with a few employees and machinery.
 Both approaches may fall within our criteria for membership.
 But at a certain point the focus may shift from attention to building the individual instrument to optimizing the fabrication process and maximizing output.
-At this point we believe the criteria for membership are not met anymore.
+At this point we believe the criteria for full membership are not met anymore.

 The EGB also wants to welcome sister organizations, lutherie schools, and people working in all guitar-related fields, such as designers, suppliers of parts, woods, writers, musicians.
 One of our goals is to help expand the infrastructure available to guitar builders in Europe by networking, identifying needs and helping to create a clearinghouse for ideas and resources.